Turtle Release Event is August 29, 2024

 “It’s fun, it’s free and we look forward to seeing everyone there,” he said.

 People attending will not be able to hold the turtles.
 This is to protect the animals and reduce their stress.
 Those attending will be able to see the turtles as they are released.
-The HSC staff releasing the hatchlings are trained and authorized for release.
+The HSC staff releasing the hatchlings are trained and authorized to release them.
 (Organizers remind the public to never release species, especially non-native species, into the wild).

 To learn more visit the Huron Stewardship Council website, and the Ausable Bayfield Conservation turtles web page, or email the HSC.